Berberine for Weight Loss: Side Effects and Other Health Benefits

 woman making exercise

-Research studies have found daily supplementation with berberine takes several weeks to several months before seeing significant results for weight loss and other health benefits.
+Research studies have found that daily supplementation with berberine takes several weeks to several months before significant results for weight loss and other health benefits are seen.
 However, it is important to remember that fast weight loss is not sustainable or healthy, and it is better to have a gradual approach when striving for sustainable weight loss.

 Berberine is not necessarily a fast-acting or quick-fix for those needing to lose weight, as it takes several months for individuals to experience significant results.
 However, research studies find that the effects of berberine are enhanced when supplementation is combined with lifestyle changes such as eating a healthy diet and engaging in regular physical activity such as walking, strength training, etc.

-When your body needs energy, AMPK (a protein in the body) activates to burn circulating blood glucose into ATP.
+When your body needs energy, AMPK (a protein) activates to burn circulating blood glucose into ATP.
 Berberine is used to help lower blood sugar because it increases the effects of AMPK on fat metabolism and glucose uptake in the body.
-When following the recommended dosage of 500mg taken three times a day, most individuals will start to see positive effects in about three months.21
+When following the recommended dosage of 500mg taken three times daily, most individuals will start seeing positive effects in about three months.

 Side Effects of Berberine